 CoTA is a professional development program that tackles the possibilities of making the arts a lively, essential, and ongoing aspect of elementary school education.
 CoTA is based on the belief that integrating the visual and performing arts into other content areas promotes engagement, accessibility, and relevance for students.
-Since its inception in 1998, CoTA has collaborated with 500 teachers and more than 13,500 students at 26 schools throughout San Diego County.
+Since its inception in 1998, CoTA has collaborated with 1,200 teachers and more than 25,000 students at 33 schools from 5 districts throughout San Diego County.

 BOARD AND STAFF